 Meeting the housing supply targets in full and with generosity, will benefit all groups, but particularly children whose educational and life chances as well as their current well-being are adversely affected by factors such as overcrowding and homelessness.
-The plan recognises that development in the west will lead to pressure on access to natural open space (which could adversely affect children as well as other groups) and so gives support for enhancement of the Green Network to mitigate this.
+The plan recognises that development in the west will lead to pressure on access to natural open space (which could adversely affect children as well as other groups).
+However support for enhancement of the Green Network will mitigate this.